argoproj/argo-cd/docs/operator-manual/config-management-plugins.md

   # If set to `true` then the plugin receives repository files with original file mode.
 Dangerous since the repository
   # might have executable files.
 Set to true only if you trust the CMP plugin authors.
   preserveFileMode: false

+  # If set to `true` then the plugin can retrieve git credentials from the reposerver during generate.
+Plugin authors
+  # should ensure these credentials are appropriately protected during execution
+  provideGitCreds: false
 ```

 !!! note